lsst-ts/Modbus_Processing_Unit/README.md

    looping, a check for commanding FIFO will be provided, and if that contains new instructions, instruction stack will be replaced with those new instructions)
+5. check read CRC, assumes cRC are two last bytes read
-5. write data to output FIFO
+6. write data to output FIFO
 255. stops application loop, exit FPGA application

 Future (currently unsupported) instructions: